atxhack4change/2016-project-proposals/README.md

 *Here's a [quick video intro](https://www.youtube.com/watch?v=KlrJVSJRUN4) on using Github Issues for discussion.*

-## I've added my project idea.
+## I've submitted my proposal.
 What comes next?

-The submission deadline is May 8.

-## I've submitted my project.
-What comes next?

-After this date, the project curation committee (which includes representatives from St. Edwards University, Open Austin, and the City of Austin Innovation Office), will send a second round of questions to potential project champions.
+After May 8th, the project curation committee (which includes representatives from St. Edwards University, Open Austin, and the City of Austin Innovation Office) will follow up with potential project champions.

 Finalist projects will be announced on May 23.
-And all registered ATX Hack for Change participants will receive the final list via email.
-Additionally, at the Friday kickoff event, the list will be available in print for those that might have missed it.
+All registered ATX Hack for Change participants will receive the announced projects and challenges.
+Additionally, at the Friday, June 3rd kickoff event, the final projects listing will be available in print for those that might have missed it.

 ![Submission Timeline](./submission-timeline.png)